-68 Applicant's (Kiwi Property Holdings No 2 Limited) Legal Counsel PC 48
+68 Applicant's (Kiwi Property Holdings No 2 Limited) Legal Counsel PC 48 adopted Mr D Allan's legal submissions on the legal framework.
+Mr D Allan submitted69:

-- a) "You should have regard to and endeavour to give effect to the provisions of the NPS-UD; and - (b) While PC48 (49) was drafted and lodged prior to the NPS-UD becoming operative, it is consistent with and does in practice give effect to that document". - 104.
+- (b) While PC48 (49) was drafted and lodged prior to the NPS-UD becoming operative, it is consistent with and does in practice give effect to that document". - 104.
 Mr Gribben presented the legal submissions on behalf of Waka Kotahi at the second tranche hearings he submitted70: - a number of themes from the NPS-UD are relevant to the plan changes throughout Drury including: - (a) Achieving a well-functioning urban environment; - (b) Ensuring people can live near centres and areas well served by public transport; and - (c) Integration of land use with infrastructure planning and funding.8 - In addition, under the NPS planning decisions should be strategic and responsive to proposals for significant development. - 105.
 Mr M Allan submitted that only the objectives and policies specifically relating to "planning decisions" as referenced in the Court's decision were relevant.
 He stated71:

-"The NPS-UD objectives and policies that specifically refer to "planning decisions", and therefore those that potentially must be given effect to at this stage, are - as Mr Turbott identifies in his evidence - Objectives 2, 5 and 7 and Policies 1 and 6 72".
+"The NPS-UD objectives and policies that specifically refer to "planning decisions", and therefore those that potentially must be given effect to at this stage, are - as Mr Turbott identifies in his evidence - Objectives 2, 5 and 7 and Policies 1 and 672".

-106. He went on to say 73 :
+106. He went on to say73: